PawseySC/singularity-containers/_episodes/42-x11-gnuplot.md

 ```
 {: .bash}

+The sample script we're going to use comes from the Gnuplot Collection of Demo Scripts (see [this page](http://gnuplot.sourceforge.net/demo/hidden2.html)).
 We're going to use the image `docker://marcodelapierre/gnuplot:5.2.2_4`.
 Let's start `gnuplot` from this image.
 Don't forget the additional bind mounting:

 ```